iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 Notice that this function eventually stop because as soon as we reach an empty list, the algorithm returns a $\nil$.

-[^era]: This example is adapted from an anamorphism in the lectures notes [Programming with Categories](http://brendanfong.com/programmingcats_files/cats4progs-DRAFT.pdf) by Brendan Fong, Bartosz Milewski and David I. Spivak.
+[^era]: This example is adapted from an anamorphism in the lecture notes [Programming with Categories](http://brendanfong.com/programmingcats_files/cats4progs-DRAFT.pdf) by Brendan Fong, Bartosz Milewski and David I. Spivak.